nationalarchives/front-end-development-guide/development-guide.md

 ### A progressive enhancement approach

-This development guide describes an approach based on the principle of progressive enhancement as a response to the reality of the web's inherent variability.
+In acknowledgement of the web's inherent variability this development guide describes an approach based on the principle of progressive enhancement.
 In practice this means building the interface of a website or application in layers:

 * If the user’s browser only supports HTML they get content and the abilities to navigate and interact using forms.
 * If the user’s browser also supports CSS the application looks better.
-* If it can run JavaScript (and/or supports newer technologies colloquially known as _HTML5_) the experience will be enhanced by those capabilities.
+* If it can run JavaScript (and/or supports newer technologies colloquially known as _HTML5_ and _ESNext_) the experience will be enhanced by those capabilities.

 The important points are that:
 * **only the core HTML is required to meet users’ basic needs**, and;